Model-Free Design of Control Systems over Wireless Fading Channels: Primal-Dual Reinforcement Learning

-Here, in particular, we make use of the Advantage Actor-Critic (A2C) algorithm \cite{mnih_a3c_2016}, which relies on synchronous execution of multiple agents in parallel realizations of the environment using model free estimates of the gradients in \eqref{eq:approximate_gradient_descent} and \eqref{eq:value_parameterization}.
+Here, in particular, we adapt the Advantage Actor-Critic (A2C) algorithm \cite{mnih_a3c_2016}, which relies on synchronous execution of multiple agents in parallel realizations of the environment using model free estimates of the gradients in \eqref{eq:approximate_gradient_descent} and \eqref{eq:value_parameterization}, to the primal-dual setting.
 At each iteration, the policy is updated according to

 with $A(s_t, a_t; \theta, \eta)$ an estimate of the advantage function, defined as the difference between $Q^{\pi(\cdot; \theta)}(s,a)$, the expected return starting from state $s$ given action $a$, and $J^{\pi(\cdot; \theta)}(s)$, the expected return from state $s$ given the current policy,